ProVir/ServiceContainerKit/README.md

 > CocoaPods 1.9.0+ is required to build ServiceContainerKit 3.0.0+.

-To integrate ServiceContainerKit (without Injects) into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate ServiceContainerKit into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'